 Adult care and support is subject to means testing and charging (see Eligibility).
 Please note: The Government will no longer progress with a cap on care costs in 2020, delayed from 2016.
-A Green paper will be published in 2019 regarding new legislation for social care reform.
+A Green paper will be published in due course regarding new legislation for social care reform.

 It is critical that families are able to understand what support they are likely to receive when the young person or carer is in the adult system, and that the transition period is planned and managed as far in advance as is practical and useful to the individual to ensure that there is not a sudden gap in meeting the young person’s or carer’s needs.

 Where the transition assessment identifies needs that are likely to be eligible, local authorities should consider providing an indicative personal budget, so that young people, carers and their families are able to plan their care and support before entering the adult system (see SEN code of practice for further information about right to a personal budget for people with EHC plans, and Personal Budgets).

 For any needs that are not eligible under the adult statute, local authorities must provide information and advice on how those needs can be met, and how they can be prevented from getting worse.